 Perkins Loans are federal loans granted to graduate and undergraduate students with exceptional financial needs.
 These loans are always subsidized–meaning you won’t pay or accrue any interest for the duration of your time in school–and have a fixed interest rate of 5% after you graduate.
 These loans are generally repaid over a duration of ten years.

 Perkins Loans are generally for higher amounts and have more favorable student loan forgiveness requirements, which we will touch on later.

 PLUS Loans are offered to two different kinds of parties, parents of dependent undergraduate students and graduate students.
 These are known as Parent PLUS Loans and Student PLUS Loans respectively.
 A PLUS Loan is funded directly by the federal government, however, unlike traditional student loans, there is no maximum loan limit placed on these loans and they can be used to cover any costs not covered by other student aid.
 These loans have a fixed 7.1% interest rate.

 For Stafford loans, Perkins loans, and PLUS loans, the applicant must fill out a Free Application for Federal Student Aid (FAFSA) form to see their eligibility.

 What Happens Next?

-Due to a high demand for people in the health professions and the higher than average debt these students will incur, there’s loans available for specific areas of study in the health field.
+Due to the high demand for people in the health professions and the higher than average debt these students will incur, there are loans available for specific areas of study in the health field.